What is CBD? Definition

-To extract cannabidiol, it is therefore necessary to follow the regulations in force.
+To extract CBD, it is therefore necessary to follow the regulations in force.
 This is why CBD remains a fairly rare product.

 What does CBD mean on a product label?

-Many products today say in large letters that contain CBD.
-While some also represent cannabis leaves, others appear to be cosmetic products completely traditional.
+Today, many products indicate in large letters that contain light cannabis.
+While some also represent cannabis leaves, others look like cosmetic products completely traditional.
 This has the effect of destabilizing the customer, who is then incapable of distinguishing quality between the two packaging options available to him.
 This is quite normal since the presence of the word CBD does not mean much in itself.

 It is therefore recommended to always inquire about the components of a CBD product, regardless of the virtues touted by its dealer.
 Not everything can always be indicated on the bottle, the producer must however be able to provide additional information if needed.
 You now know everything about the definition of CBD and what CBD means on packaging.